The Smooth Forcing Extension Method: A High-Order Technique for Solving Elliptic Equations on Complex Domains: Acknowledgements

 \section{Acknowledgements}

-This work is supported by the National Science Foundation awards DMS 1664645, OAC 1450327 and OAC 1931516.
-The authors thank Robert D. Guy, Becca Thomases, M. Gregory Forest, J. Thomas Beale and Ebrahim M. Kolahdouz for their insightful suggestions and comments.
+This work is supported by the National Science Foundation awards DMS 1664645, OAC 1450327, OAC 1652541 and OAC 1931516.
+The authors thank Robert D. Guy, Becca Thomases, M. Gregory Forest, J. Thomas Beale, Aleksandar Donev, Ebrahim M. Kolahdouz, and Charles Puelz for their insightful suggestions and comments.